 What is the reason behind the self-immolations of more than 100 Tibetans since 2011—monks and nuns, farmers and nomads, adults and teenagers?
 The Chinese government blames the gruesome deaths on “The Dalai Lama Clique.”
 Its security apparatus has imposed harsh penalties on anyone associated with encouraging the burnings or providing information about them to foreign organizations.
 Tibetan exiles deny any role in instigating the fiery suicides.
 But they do hope the self-immolations gain the world’s attention, and bring pressure on China to rethink its Tibet policies.

 In this project, journalist Jeffrey Bartholet looks at the human and political dimensions of the burnings—their meaning, their possible impact, and the battle over who controls the narrative.
-He also explores the peculiar history of self-immolation, and the related debate among some Tibetan Buddhists about whether they constitute acceptable or unacceptable violence.
+He also explores the peculiar history of self-immolation, and the related debate among some Tibetan Buddhists about whether it constitutes acceptable or unacceptable violence.